marcus67/docker-python-app/README.md

 ## Support for Selenium Tests

-The container has Google Chrome 71 and the matchting Chrome Web Driver 2.46 preinstalled to enable Selenimum tests.
+The container has Google Chrome 71 and the matching Chrome Web Driver 2.46 preinstalled to enable Selenium tests.

+## Support for SonarQube

+The container has the CLI tools (version 4.6.0.2311) for uploading to SonarQube installed.